PeterWANGHK/DASE7505_student/README.md

 1. How to connect to your mobile robot and make it move around.
 2. How to properly read and log sensors through ros interfaces and OOP programming.

-### NOTES for pre-lab activities
-Given the limited time in the lab, it is highly recommended to go through this manual and start (or complete) your implementation before the lab date, by working on your personal setup (VMWare, remote desktop, lent laptop), and using simulation for testing when needed to verify that your codes are working before coming into the lab.
-For simulation, refer to `tbt3Simulation.md` in the `main` branch.

-During the 3 hours in the lab, you want to utilize this time to test your code, work with the actual robot, get feedback from the TAs, and acquire the in-lab marks (check `rubrics.md` in the same branch).

-While in-lab, you are required to use the Desktop PCs and **NOT** your personal setup (VMWare, remote desktop, lent laptop).
-So, make sure that you have your modified files, either online or on a USB, with you to try it out in-lab.

 ## Part 1 - Setting up your code